 Where participant recruitment involves opt-out consent – where information is provided to the potential participant about the research and their involvement and where their participation is presumed unless they take action to decline – a specific request for approval of this recruitment process must be included in the application to the Ethics Committee.
 All sub-sections of section 2.3.6 (a-i) of the National Statement should be addressed in the application – outlined in either section 6.1.2 of the WA Health Ethics Application Form or section 6.6 of the NEAF.

-Where the PI of a project is a staff member of a Western Australian university but the project will recruit CAHS patients and/or involve CAHS staff or facilities ethics approval from the Princess Margaret Hospital Ethics Committee must be obtained.
+Where the PI of a project is a staff member of a Western Australian university but the project will recruit CAHS patients and/or involve CAHS staff or facilities ethics approval from the Child and Adolescent Health Service Ethics Committee must be obtained.
 WA Health institutions currently cannot accept the ethical approval granted to a project by a university HREC.
 University HRECs may choose to accept the ethical review of the PMH Ethics Committee.